 As travel advisors, it is our responsibility to give you honest travel information.
 Much to our regret, we strongly advise against you travelling to Spain in the short term.
 Below we try to sum up Spain and Europe’s current situation.

-As things stand, once you are in Spain you will need to adhere to the restrictions imposed on the Autonomous Community where you have landed.
+In terms of travelling to Spain, despite the fact that Spain has some of the softest restrictions and is one of the nations closest to normal living at the moment, once you are in Spain you will need to adhere to the restrictions imposed on the Autonomous Community where you have landed.
 Many of these regions have restricted mobility, applied curfews and limited capacities and opening hours of bars, restaurants and shops.
 There is a signficant limitation on freedom of movement and “normal” living at the moment.

 As of November 23, it is obligatory for International travellers to present a negative PCR test from the past 72 hours, if they are travelling from a country considered as being of “risk” (red on the EU traffic light system).
 Remember, it has to be a PCR test and can’t be an antigen test.
 If you don’t present the negative test result, you will be fined between 3000 – 6000€.